Silverplate: Wartime production versions

-The Fat Man and Pumpkin bombs (non-nuclear bombs that resembled and handled like Fat Man) weighed over 10000 lb, so weight was a concern, even with the more powerful engines.
+The Fat Man and Pumpkin bombs (high-explosive filled bombs that resembled and handled like a Fat Man) weighed over 10000 lb, so weight was a concern, even with the more powerful engines.
 Weight reduction was accomplished by removal of all gun turrets and armor plating.
 This work was done by the 509th Composite Group for the early Silverplate aircraft, but later models were delivered without them.
 These B-29s represented a significant increase in performance over the standard variants.

 Flying at 30000 ft put the B-29s above the effective range of Japanese flak.
 Each Pumpkin bomb mission was conducted by a formation of three aircraft in the hope of convincing the Japanese military that small groups of B-29s did not justify a strong response.
 This strategy proved successful, and Japanese fighters only occasionally attempted to intercept the 509th Composite Group's aircraft.
 One B-29 incurred minor battle damage in operations.

 Silverplate operational units

 Including the Pullman B-29, a total of 46 Silverplate B-29s were produced during World War II.
 Of these, 29 were assigned to the 509th Composite Group during World War II, with 15 used to carry out the atomic bombings of Hiroshima and Nagasaki.
 An additional 19 Silverplate B-29s were ordered in July 1945, which were delivered between the end of the war, and the end of 1947.
 By this time only 13 of the original 46 were still operational.
 Thus, a total of 65 Silverplate B-29s were made, of which 32 were operational at the start of 1948.
 Martin-Omaha produced 57 Silverplate B-29s.
-The other 8 were built by Boeing-Wichita.
+The other eight were built by Boeing-Wichita.
 Of these 65 bombers, 31 were eventually converted to other configurations, 16 were placed in storage and later scrapped, and 12 were lost in accidents (including four of the Tinian bombers).
-The pair of historic weapons delivery aircraft, named Enola Gay and Bockscar, are today displayed in museums.
+The pair of historic weapons delivery aircraft, named Enola Gay and Bockscar, are currently displayed in museums.

 The only other United States Air Force combat unit to use the Silverplate B-29 was the 97th Bombardment Wing at Biggs Air Force Base in El Paso, Texas.
 In mid-1949 it received 27 of the aircraft from the 509th Bombardment Wing when the latter transitioned to the B-50D bomber, an upgraded revision of the B-29.
 The re-equipment of the 97th Bombardment Wing was part of an expansion of the atomic strike force to ten wings during 1949.
 Within a year all were converted to TB-29 trainers.
 One other Silverplate B-29, on temporary assignment in the United Kingdom, was converted into a weather reconnaissance aircraft (WB-29) and transferred to the 9th Bombardment Wing at Travis Air Force Base in California.
 The last Silverplate B-29 in service as a nuclear weapons carrier was reassigned to another role in November 1951, ending Silverplate after nearly eight years.